Baselios Thomas I: Catholicos of India

 In 2002, Mor Dionysius Thomas was enthroned as Catholicos of India, taking the name Baselios Thomas I. During his leadership, he restructured the Angamali diocese into five regions and established new dioceses in Delhi, Bombay, Bangalore, Mylapore, and Idukki.
 He presided over the consecration of 13 bishops and participated in numerous other consecrations presided by the Patriarch of Antioch.
 He also presided over the enthronement of Mor Ignatius Aphrem II as Patriarch of Antioch in 2014.
 He founded St. Thomas Meditation Center in Kizhillam, St. Paul's Mission Center in Pattimatam, and St. John's Mission Center for Orphans in Kothamangalam, as well as educational institutions such as St. Thomas College in Puthencruz.
 He also established the churches headquarters, the Patriarchal Centre in Puthencruz, Kochi, in 2004.
+For his efforts in reviving the Church—work that mirrored the historic restoration of St. Jacob Baradaeus—he was honored with the title "Jacob Baradaeus of Malankara."

 A prominent figure in ecumenical dialogue, Mor Baselios Thomas I held discussions with the Roman Catholic Church and the Mar Thoma Syrian Church, maintaining friendships with figures like Joseph Mar Thoma, Cardinal Baselios Cleemis, and Cardinal George Alenchery.
 He participated in meetings with both Pope Francis and Pope John Paul II and took a leading role in protests opposing court orders favoring the Malankara Orthodox Syrian Church.

 In 2019, he stepped down from his administrative role as Malankara Metropolitan but remained Catholicos at the request of Patriarch Ignatius Aphrem II, with Mor Gregorios Joseph succeeding him as Malankara Metropolitan.